But why? Tip #2: You can add a video to a Google Drawing!

 Thanks for learning how to use ‘Add a Leaf‘ to share content with the world directly from G Suite.
 Please let us know if you have any ideas to improve collaborating from G Suite using email@example.com.

-Add-ons from the G Suite Marketplace require different permissions based on their level of integration with Google Drive.
+Add-ons from the G Suite Marketplace require different permissions based on their level of integration with Google Drive and other services.
 Google requires SharingTree to ask permission to see, edit, create and delete all of your Google Drive files.
 This permission request needs an explanation.
 We need to see and create files in your Google Drive, but we never use the ability to edit or delete any files.
 Unfortunately, Google bundles all these permissions, and so you have two options to use our service.
 The first is to click the “Allow” button.
 The second option is to use a secondary Gmail account that only connects to services like ours and then click the “Allow” button.
 Once the files are in your secondary account, you can easily share them with your primary.

 The expectations placed on teachers are increasing quickly, and I’m not sure any of us can meet them by ourselves.
 Eddie and I built SharingTree.net to help teachers share, collaborate, and inspire each other.
 Not just the teachers you see in video meetings but also teachers from around the WORLD.
 In this article, we show ways to share your curriculum using Google and SharingTree and the benefits of each service.